Hear Daniel's music for handbell ensemble, Grüne Schlossglocken: |

 Education

-He believes that the liberal arts education offered on smaller college campuses allows students to explore a wide breadth of subjects and experiences.
-Through collaboration with professors and other students, and participation in a highly varied menu of campus activities, they establish strong experientially-derived abilities in communication and leadership.
+He believes that the education offered on college campuses allows students to explore a wide breadth of subjects and experiences.
+Through collaboration with professors and other students, participation in a highly varied menu of campus activities, and immersion in a supportive academic community, they establish strong experientially-derived abilities in communication and leadership.
 This unique education not only benefits those students upon graduation, but also the communities in which they live and work.

-Reck earned a Master of Science in Education and Social Policy at Northwestern University's School of Education and Social Policy.
+Previously, Reck was Director of Atwood Stadium Operations at Kettering University.
+Earlier in his career, he was Director of Digital Media and Photography for the Northwestern University Bands.
+He served as Associate Registrar at Midwestern University, the non-profit health sciences graduate school.
+Prior to his work as Assistant Director for Greek Life, Leadership, and Involvement at Monmouth College, Reck earned a Master of Science in Education and Social Policy degree at Northwestern University's School of Education and Social Policy.
 His master's research thesis examines the extra-academic outcomes of students graduated from a two-year residential high school specially targeted for gifted students.
 While performing his research, he assisted in Northwestern's Orientation and Parent Programs office, which works throughout the year to produce programming for new students and their families.
 He also was on staff at Northwestern's student union, the Norris University Center, where his duties included administration of the student employee recognition program.

 Reck is a past director of the Tiger Alumni Bands and Stumblebums at DePauw University, Greencastle, Indiana, which unites undergraduate students and alumni in musical performance.
 There, he studied computer science and music and earned his Bachelor of Arts degree.